 - 1. After removing the protective cannula, place the barrel at the resistance point.
 Add 1/4 turn clockwise.
 This reduces tension on the Microscope Clamps, letting them hang more loosely. - 2.
 Place the microscope onto the implanted cannula. - 3.
 Gently push the Microscope Clamps under the Cannula Clamp Groove. - 4.
 Gently unscrew the barrel to the resistance point.
 This will tighten the Microscope Clamps without requiring the force needed to push the Microscope Clamps into the Cannula Clamp Groove.

 &lt;sup>3Glue not provided with microscope.

 &lt;sup>4Dental cement not provided with microscope.

-(a) Remove the clamps using the snapping tool.
+(b) Remove the microscope body.

 (c) Place the input protective cap on the imaging cannula.